1120 - Teacher on Special Assignment

 3.1.2.
 Learning Coaches are required to participate in the following training activities:

-• Summer Learning Coach Academy: Learning Coaches are required to attend the yearly Learning Coach Academy to enhance their skills and share best practices in mentoring and PLC.
+• Summer Learning Coach Academy: Learning Coaches are required to attend the yearly Learning Coach Academy to enhance their skills and share best practices in coaching, mentoring, and professional learning.

-• Learning Coach Forums: Learning Coaches will attend on-going forums to access implementation of key program elements, collaborate, and receive on-going training.
+• Learning Coach Forums: Learning Coaches will attend on-going forums to access information required for the implementation of key program elements, collaborate with their colleagues, and receive on-going training.

 • Partnership with Principal: Unless directed by the Superintendent, the Learning Coach will not serve in an administrative role.
-Each Learning Coach will meet regularly (at least twice a month) with their principal to coordinate PLC efforts and support for new teachers, plan professional development and align it with school goals, examine student and teacher data to determine training needs, and determine next steps and needed support;
+Each Learning Coach will meet regularly (at least twice a month) with their principal to align coaching with school improvement goals, coordinate coaching support for teachers and PLC teams, examine student and teacher data to determine training needs, and determine next steps and needed support;

 • Annual Performance Review: Principal will complete an annual performance review with their Learning Coach.
 As part of the annual performance review, they need to consider available data from student assessments, PLC results, feedback from faculty, EYE and PLC surveys, etc.